kevupton/laravel-swagger/README.md

 }
 ```

-In order to implement it just add it to the custom controller
+To use your new custom handler, you may define `getSwaggerHandler`, returning the `::class` of the new Custom Handler, as shown below.

-### Implementation
+### Example Custom Handler Implementation

 ```php
 use App\Handlers\CustomHandler;